Skip Navigation LinksCAIR-join-pharmacy-FAQs

 Is a prescription required when a patient is vaccinated in a pharmacy?

-A prescription from a physician is not required for a pharmacist to administer an immunization.
+No, a prescription from a physician is not required for a pharmacist to administer an immunization.
 However, some pharmacies may have their own policies on prescriptions.
-If medical providers write a prescription when referring a patient to a pharmacy for immunizations, it may facilitate administration and the pharmacist reporting the immunization to the primary care provider which is required by regulation (16 CCR section 1746.4).
+If medical providers write a prescription when referring a patient to a pharmacy for immunizations, it may facilitate administration and the pharmacist reporting the immunization to the primary care provider which is required by regulation (California Code of Regulations [CCR], Title 16, section 1746.4).

 How old must a person be to be immunized by a pharmacist in California?

-By California law, the patient must be at least three years of age if the pharmacist is independently initiating and administering the vaccine pursuant to Bus & Prof Code section 4052.8, or of any age if the pharmacist is immunizing pursuant to a protocol with a prescriber (Bus & Prof Code section 4025 (a) (11)).
+By California law, the patient must be at least three years of age if the pharmacist is independently initiating and administering the vaccine pursuant to Bus & Prof Code section 4052.05, or of any age if the pharmacist is immunizing pursuant to a protocol with a prescriber (Bus & Prof Code section 4052).